krishNA2000000/C-Programs/README.md

 }

 //write a program to illustrate the use of typedef declaration in a program.

+Concept of typedef - Explained Point-Wise
+Purpose:
+typedef is used to give a new name (alias) to an existing data type, which can improve code readability and maintainability.

+Syntax:
+typedef existing_type new_name;

 #include <stdio.h>

 // Define a new data type named 'DISTANCE'